Brah, aka Shaka XL, is a 1.5m / 40in flying wing with flaps and ailerons that provides you with ultimate control over your RC Glider.

 Elevons Only or Elevons & Flaps?

-One of the main features of the Brah is the optional Flaps.
+One of the main features of the Brah are the optional Flaps.

 The wingspan and area of this flying wing are on the bigger side, so it likes to stay airborne, even when you need to land.